 Body language is key.

 Children (and some adults) can get very excited and noisy during the holidays.
-Pay close attention to your cat’s body language to make sure that he is comfortable and not getting overwhelmed by the festivities.
-Have a safe, quiet place for your cat to escape to if he or she needs it.
+Pay close attention to your cat’s body language to make sure that they are comfortable and not getting overwhelmed by the festivities.
+Have a safe, quiet place for your cat to escape to if they need it.

 Follow these tips to ensure a safe and happy Thanksgiving holiday for your furriest family member.
 Your cat will thank you for it!The Catington Post is reader-supported.
 That means, if you make a purchase through links on our site, we may earn an affiliate commission.
 All images and names which are not the property of The Catington Post are the property of their respective owners.